KlenJan/DnD/README.md

 - https://gitlab.com/crymic/foundry-vtt-macros/-/tree/master/  - make sure to check these out if you are interested in other classes
 - https://foundryvtt.com/api/

+Modules:
-fxmaster,
+- fxmaster,
-jb2e,
+- jb2e,
-tokenmagicgx,
+- tokenmagicgx,
-automated animation,
+- automated animation,
-midiqol,
+- midiqol,
-dae,
+- dae,
-the furnace
+- the furnace